Bob Lonsberry

-Bob Lonsberry (born July 18, 1959) is an American radio talk show host, columnist, author and conservative.
+Bob Lonsberry (born July 18, 1959) is a conservative American radio talk show host, columnist, and author.

 He has been a newspaper reporter, columnist, photojournalist and editor, as well as a magazine writer and commentator on radio and television and a television reporter and manager.
 He is the author of The Early Years, a collection of newspaper columns, as well as a collection of essays, and four short novels.

 Lonsberry is a native of Canisteo, New York.

 Radio shows

-Once using the promotional tagline "The most fired man in Rochester media," Lonsberry hosts two radio talk shows featuring a mix of news, political commentary, callers, and day-to-day anecdotes.
-One show airs on WHAM (AM) in Rochester, New York from 8 AM to 12 PM ET.
-The other airs on WSYR (AM) in Syracuse, New York from 3 PM to 6 PM.
+Once using the promotional tagline "The most fired man in Rochester media," Lonsberry hosts four radio talk shows, three featuring a mix of news, political commentary, callers, and day-to-day anecdotes that air on WGY AM/FM in Albany, New York from 6 AM to 8 AM ET, WHAM in Rochester, New York, from 8 AM to 12 PM ET, and WSYR AM/FM in Syracuse, New York from 3 PM to 6 PM, and a one hour hot talk based show Lonsberry co-hosts on WHAM from 9 PM to 10 PM with Jeremy Newman.
+Lonsberry formerly co-hosted the hot talk based show with Newman from 12 PM to 2 PM on WAIO Rochester.

 Lonsberry almost always expresses a conservative opinion about the issues he discusses on his talk shows.
 Typically, he spends most of his shows discussing local and state issues—less frequently discussing national issues.
 He also discusses life and family issues.
 Lonsberry is married to his third wife.
 He and his first wife divorced, and his second marriage was annulled.

 When Lonsberry is absent, progressive talk radio host George Kilpatrick has occasionally filled in for him, a situation that brought Kilpatrick a certain degree of hate mail.

 Merchandising

-In February 2009, Lonsberry coined the term "FUBO" and began selling T-shirts and other merchandise with the term at fubowear.com.
-This term, an acronym for the phrase "F-ck U Barack Obama", is often used on his radio show to express disgust with the actions and policies of the US President.
-He also promotes NOBO (NO Barack Obama) apparel and accessories.
+In February 2009, Lonsberry began marketing the term "FUBO" on his radio show and website, selling T-shirts, bumper stickers and associated merchandise.
+Lonsberry's phrase was an acronym for "F-ck U Barack Obama" and was advertised as a means to denigrate President Obama.
+Fubo.tv's copyright forced Lonsberry to end the merchandising.

-Controversy, firing, rehiring, and latest firing